 Vice Chancellor for Strategic Initiatives and Innovation

-Haynie, a United State Air Force veteran, is the founder and Executive Director of the University’s Institute for Veterans & Military Families (IVMF), the nation’s first interdisciplinary institute dedicated to informing and advancing the policy, economic, and wellness concerns of the America’s veterans and families.
-The IVMF serves over 25,000 veterans annually, and is widely acknowledged as the nation’s leading academic voice on issues impacting veterans and military-connected families.
+In 2011, Haynie founded Syracuse University’s Institute for Veterans & Military Families (IVMF), the nation’s first interdisciplinary institute created to inform and advance the policy, economic, and wellness concerns of the America’s veterans and families.
+Today IVMF programs serve over 25,000 veterans annually, and the Institute is widely acknowledged as the nation’s leading academic voice related to issues impacting veterans and military-connected families.
 In 2013, Dr. Haynie’s efforts on behalf of veterans were the subject of a feature story by the CBS news magazine 60 Minutes, titled “Succeeding as Civilians.”